-In 1986, when I was just 14 years old, I informally joined the “Fatah” movement.
-I threw stones at soldiers, wrote graffiti on public buildings, prepared Molotov Cocktails and more.
-At the age of 15, stones were no longer enough; I wanted to find a way to get a weapon.
+In 1986, when I was fourteen years old, I informally joined the Fatah Youth Movement.
+I threw stones at soldiers, wrote graffiti on public buildings, hung Palestinian flags and prepared Molotov Cocktails.
+Soon, I felt stones were no longer enough; I wanted to find a way to get a weapon.
 I decided to try to steal the guns from an Israeli soldier.
 I went with a friend who’s home had been demolished.
-In our attempt to grab their guns, we stabbed the soldiers.
-I was lost in my anger and I didn’t see the soldiers as human beings.
-The soldiers were wounded, but thankfully, no one was killed.
+We stabbed two Israelis, who were slightly wounded in the attack and we ran.

 As I continued with my sentence, I was transferred to the Janad jail, next to Nablus.
 There, I worked in the library and had the opportunity to read a lot.
 I never had a chance to get a formal education, but I educated myself in jail.
 We used to call prison, “The Revolutionary University.”

-I realized for the first time that I had mistaken the enemy.
+I realized I had mistaken the enemy.
 I had thought it was the Jewish people, but I was wrong.
-Instead, we have a common enemy: hatred and fear.
+Instead, we have common enemies: hatred, fear and collective trauma.
 I knew that if we could somehow unite against these common foes, then together we could end this conflict.
-Our land does not belong to the Jews or the Palestinians; rather, we both belong to the land.
-There is no military solution to our conflict: it is imperative that we learn to live together in peaceful coexistence.
+Our land does not belong to the Jews or the Palestinians only.
+We both belong to the land.
+I read writings from Mahatma Gandhi, Nelson Mandela and Dr. Martin Luther King Jr. I realized that there is no military solution to our conflict.
 The only possible solution is a joint, nonviolent struggle for peace, freedom, security, and human rights for all.
-For the fighting to end, we need to stop fighting.

 In 1997, after 10 years and 5 months in jail, I was freed.
-I joined with some friends, and we established the Abu Sukar Centre for Peace (later Alquds Centre for Democracy and Dialogue).
-A few years later, I helped to found Combatants for Peace.
-It has not been easy: we still face checkpoints, ever expanding settlements and now the separation wall keeping our two sides apart.
-But together we hold firm to our resolution of cooperation and nonviolence.
+I joined with some friends, and we established the Abu Sukar Centre for Peace (later Alquds Association for Democracy and Dialogue).
+We hosted Palestinian-Israeli youth programs, where we would use soccer to bring children together.
+In January 2004, I joined the first Palestinian-Israeli mission to Antarctica.
+In 2005, a few friends and I started engaging in secret meetings with former Israeli soldiers.
+These meetings eventually led to the establishment of Combatants for Peace in 2006.
+It has not been easy: we still face checkpoints, ever expanding settlements and the separation wall keeping our two sides apart.
+But together we hold firm to our resolutions of community building and nonviolent struggle.